 First thing we check out the village and check in with Acting Mayor PJ Junior de Bruhm.
 A basket full with coconuts and freshly baked cinnamon pasty is already on the table witing for us.
 We enjoy chatting with PJ and find a first little task for Reto.
 The only on the island available USB plug for the internet is broken, so it is a rather urgent repair.

+And then finally our propeller arrives, the wind is a bit less and more easterly, so we head off for Maloelap, 120 miles further north.
 Once outside of Majuro’s pass the waves are everything else than comfortable, we are happy to have eaten already something and we count the hours.
 Luckily once behind the protection of Aur life becomes a lot better on board.

 In the morning at 9 am we easily enter the pass and need a few tacks to reach Tarawa (Taroa) on the other side of the atoll.

+Already from far the canon on the beach reminds us that a lot of war history has been written here in WW2.
 Morowina, Forever and White Hawk are already here and we are spontaneously invited for coffee and cake on the Forever and extensive “Sundowner” on the White Hawk.

 The next few days we explore the island, tip toe through the air plane cemetary in the jungle and get accompanied by a bunch of kids to see the bunkers on the other side of the island.

 On Sunday morning we are invited to church, it is a special service with lunch afterwards.
 We are told it starts at 10 am, but as we approach at a quarter to 10 everyone is still in normal clothes and not in a hurry.
 Lan sends us to sit in church, where only one man and a few children are already there.
 It takes a full hour until the service starts!!!